abg/dbsake/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DBSake
+Welcome to dbsake
 =================

-DBSake is a collection of command-line tools to perform various DBA related tasks for MySQL.
+dbsake is a collection of command-line tools to perform various DBA related tasks for MySQL.

 .. code-block:: bash